 Step 3.
 Head to the Quarantine Facility

 Those without a fixed residence in Korea and with a short-term visa of under 90 days must be quarantined at a government-designated facility for 14 days.
 Those with a fixed residence in Korea and a long-term visa must self-quarantine at home for 14 days unless the place of residence is not judged as suitable by the Korean authorities.

 Government-designated facilities include 12 lodging facilities near Incheon International Airport.
 The COVID-19 tests are free, but staying at a facility costs 120,000KRW per day, which will be randomly assigned and cannot be changed for personal reasons.

 If no symptoms are detected at Incheon Airport, you can either go by private car, designated taxi, or shuttle to your place for self-quarantine.
 Using your own cars for transportation is highly suggested, but if that’s difficult you can use an Airport Limousine Bus exclusively for arrivals from abroad.
 You can also book an airport taxi in advance that provides a 24-hour transfer service to Seoul.
-If your destination is in Gyeonggi-do Province instead of Seoul, simply book an airport taxi to Suwon, Pyeongtaek, Bundang, Goyang, or Hanam!
+If your destination is in Gyeonggi-do Province instead of Seoul, simply book an airport taxi to Suwon, Pyeongtaek, Bundang, Goyang, Hwaseong, Dongtan, Gunsan, or Hanam!